veebch/hometime/README.md

 ## Setup

 On the first run, the pico will realise that it has no valid WiFi credentials and start up as an access point.
-To add them, on another WiFi enabled device (eg smartphone) connect to the network '**veebprojects**'.
+The neopixels will turn red to indicate that it is in setup mode.
+To add WiFi credentials, on another WiFi enabled device (eg smartphone) connect to the network '**veebprojects**'.
 You'll then be prompted to provide login credentials for your WiFi network.
 Once you've added these, the pico will restart and connect to WiFi.

 ## Configuration